MatthewPaver/MatthewPaver/Summative Portfolio - Projecting Success/README.md

 The provided PDF documents serve as a comprehensive reference on the HR performance project, detailing every aspect from planning to execution and future recommendations.

 ### Visual and Media Resources
-The PNG image and MP4 video offer visual representations and demonstrations of the dashboards, enhancing understanding of the data and its presentation.
+The PNG image and [Project 3 Walkthrough.mp4](https://youtu.be/jrVF1tpDumQ) offer visual representations and demonstrations of the dashboards, enhancing understanding of the data and its presentation.

 ## Getting Started
 1. View the `Summative Portfolio.pdf` for a comprehensive overview of the included projects.